ericktoniok/E-COMMERCE-APPLICATION/README.md

 - Auth: `/login`, `/register`
 - Admin: `/admin/products`, `/admin/orders`

-Both `Orders` and `Admin Orders` poll every 7s to refresh payment status.
+Orders pages receive live updates via SSE and also poll every 7s as a safety net.

 ## M‑Pesa Simulation
 - The backend calls the mock M‑Pesa service, which then invokes the backend webhook: